Low End Mac

 By the way, My Turn is a reader column: "Your Opinion, Your Turn."
 We never pretended that Mr. Pietrasz was any sort of journalist or expert.
 We published his article, as we do every My Turn column, as the viewpoint of a Mac user in the field.

 And we counterpointed it with the kind of detailed explanation and understanding of the realities of the PowerPC 970 that Steinberg complains are missing.
 Not that I'm demanding perfection, mind you.
-Just a little better understanding of the articles you criticize, or maybe I'm asking too much.
+Just a little better understanding of the articles you criticize - or maybe I'm asking too much.

-We don't like having our reputation smeared in passing, even if the article doesn't name Low End Mac by name or link to the article in question.
+We don't like having our reputation smeared in passing, even if the article doesn't name Low End Mac or link to the article in question.
 (We could ask why Steinberg doesn't do that, since it's common practice on the Web to link to articles you discuss - as we do here - but then it's his website, and he can do what he wants to.
 For the benefit of our readers, we try to provide links to any article we discuss on Low End Mac.)

 Cheerleader